ehendrix23/tesla_dashcam/README.rst

 Python program that provides an easy method to merge saved Tesla Dashcam footage into a single video.

+Tesla has been providing dashcam footage since `v9 of their software <https://www.tesla.com/support/software-v9#dashcam>`_.

-When saving Tesla Dashcam footage a folder is created on the USB drive and within it multiple MP4 video files are created.
+To save Tesla Dashcam footages create a folder, at the base-level of your USB drive, named `TeslaCam`.
+Once the USB drive inserted in your vehicle front USB ports, it will write in `TeslaCam/` multiple MP4 video files.

 Currently the dashcam leverages three (3) cameras (front, left repeater, and right repeater) and will create a file for each of them.
 Every minute is stored into a separate file as well.
 This means that when saving dashcam footage there is a total of 30 files video files for every 10 minutes.
 Each block of 10 minutes is put into a folder, thus often there will be multiple folders.